Best Scuba Diving Masks – 2020 Reviews and Buying Advice

 The Scubapro Synergy 2 Trufit is an outstanding scuba mask.
 It’s one of the most comfortable masks available.
 Pricing is average, yet the quality of the Scubapro Synergy justifies the price point.
 A great mask overall for a diver that regularly has a chance to dive.

 #2 – Mares i3 Liquidskin – Best for Clear Visibility

 The Mares i3 Liquidskin is a panoramic mask.
 It features three different lenses where you have a single front lens and then one lens each on the left and right.
-This dramatically improves peripheral vision compared to other masks.
+This dramatically improves peripheral vision and field of view compared to other masks.